Japanese Mahonia foliage

 A very interesting mounded shrub with leathery, sharp holly-shaped leaves; showy yellow flowers in spring and very attractive purple grape-like fruit in late summer; somewhat fussy, needs moist acid soils, some shade and protection from winter winds

 Japanese Mahonia is primarily grown for its highly ornamental fruit.
 It features an abundance of magnificent blue berries from mid summer to early fall.
 It features showy racemes of fragrant yellow flowers rising above the foliage in early spring.
-It has dark green foliage.
-The spiny oval pinnately compound leaves turn an outstanding red in the fall.
+It has dark green evergreen foliage.
+The spiny oval pinnately compound leaves turn an outstanding red in the fall, which persists throughout the winter.

 Japanese Mahonia is a dense multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.